maxximummuziky/bitelearn-support/privacy.md

 ## Children's Privacy

-Our Service does not address anyone under the age of 13.
-We do not knowingly collect personally identifiable information from anyone under the age of 13.
-If You are a parent or guardian and You are aware that Your child has provided Us with Personal Data, please contact Us.
-If We become aware that We have collected Personal Data from anyone under the age of 13 without verification of parental consent, We take steps to remove that information from Our servers.
-If We need to rely on consent as a legal basis for processing Your information and Your country requires consent from a parent, We may require Your parent's consent before We collect and use that information.
+Our Service is available to children under the age of 13.
+We take the privacy of young users very seriously and comply with applicable laws, including the Children’s Online Privacy Protection Act (COPPA).
+Parental Consent: We do not collect personal information from children under 13 without prior, verifiable consent from a parent or legal guardian.
+Type of Data Collected: We only collect the minimum information necessary to provide our Service (e.g., username, progress data, or parent’s contact details).
+Use of Data: Any information collected from children is used solely to support the internal operations of the Service and to improve the learning experience.
+Sharing of Data: We do not share children’s personal information with third parties for marketing or advertising purposes.
+Data may only be shared with service providers who help us operate the Service, under strict confidentiality agreements.

+Parental Rights: Parents can review, manage, or request deletion of their child’s information at any time by contacting us at [your support email].
 ## Links to Other Websites

 Our Service may contain links to other websites that are not operated by Us.
 If You click on a third party link, You will be directed to that third party's site.
 We strongly advise You to review the Privacy Policy of every site You visit.